BroadSoft-Xtended/Product-Phone-for-Chrome/documentation/BroadWorksConfiguration.md

 To use the Phone for Chrome, the BroadWorks system must be configured with a Device Profile Type called “Chrome-Phone”.
 This process must be performed once for each BroadWorks system.
 This configuration can be done by simply importing the “Chrome-Phone” [Device Type Archive File](https://github.com/broadsoftxtended/Product-Phone-for-Chrome/blob/master/documentation/Chrome-Phone.DTAF.zip)  (DTAF).

-To import the DTAF and configure BroadWorks for use with the UC-One Phone for Chrome -- follow these steps:
+To import the DTAF, follow these steps:

-1) Download the DTAF file and unzip it.
+1) [Download](https://github.com/broadsoftxtended/Product-Phone-for-Chrome/blob/master/documentation/Chrome-Phone.DTAF.zip) the DTAF file and unzip it.

-2)     Log in to BroadWorks as an administrator.
+2)     Log in to BroadWorks as a system administrator.

 3)     Browse to System → Resources → Identity/Device Profile Types and then click Import.

-4)     Select Browse to find the extracted DTAF file for the model and then click OK to start the import.
+4)     Select Browse to find the extracted DTAF file for the UC-One Phone for Chrome and then click OK to start the import.

 After the import finishes, a new “Chrome-Phone” device profile type will be added to the BroadWorks system.

 To complete the configuration, perform the following post-import configuration steps:

 5)     Browse to System → Resources → Identity/Device Profile Types.